TomaszWoloszyn983/mood-design-gift-shop/README.md

 ```

 ### **Newsletter User**
-Defines Newslatter user.
+Defines Newsletter user.
 And it stores the email, address the user and the subscription date.

 ```python
 class NewsletterUser(models.Model):